Boron

 How Boron helps in Osteoporosis:

-Incorporating boron-rich foods like nuts, legumes, fruits, and vegetables into your diet can help support bone health and reduce the risk of osteoporosis.
+Including boron-rich foods like nuts, legumes, fruits, and vegetables in your diet can help support bone health and reduce the risk of osteoporosis.
 However, it's essential to consult with a healthcare provider before taking boron supplements, as excessive intake can have adverse effects.

 Supplements for Osteoporosis